bhavesh0411/ScrollableTabBar/README.md

 A project based on learning differnt concept of flutter.

 Include:
- - Properties of TabController with Srollability
+ - Properties of TabController with Scrollability
  - Horizontly scroll tabbar
  - Horizontly scroll between screens
  - Hide AppBar when scrolling vertically